Best Studio Headphones Under 200 and 500 – Sound & Quality

 • Sturdy build quality

-Matching it's open-back design are optimized magnets that provide dynamic and wide frequency response.
+Matching its open-back design are optimized magnets that provide dynamic and wide frequency response.
 The resulting sound is clean and neutral, with distortion free clear lows and smooth highs.

-But it's not just for professional studio engineers, because audiophiles can also appreciate how comfortable it is to listen to, and to wear.
-It's not too overbearing, which makes for a more relaxed listening experience, be it for mixing or for simply enjoying music.
-The initial clamping force and pads were stiff at first but they became comfortable over time.
+But it’s not just for professional studio engineers, because audiophiles can also appreciate how comfortable it is to listen to, and to wear.
+It’s not too overbearing, which makes for a more relaxed listening experience, be it for mixing or for simply enjoying music.
+The initial clamping force and pads were stiff at first, but they became comfortable over time.

 The included detachable cable is a bit thin and has proprietary connectors, but replacement parts are available.

 Being open-back, it has little to no isolation, making it unusable for tracking vocals.
+But this is great for listening to how your vocals sound in a mix.

 Sennheiser has hit a home run with the HD 600.
 They are a well-engineered marvel that has stood the test of time with the quintessential Sennheiser house sound tuned towards more critical listening.
 While their pedigree and lineage owe more to audiophile ears, details are not lost with the HD 600.